 Student disciplinary proceedings are not analogous to criminal court proceedings.
 No particular model of procedural due process is required.
 However, the procedures should be structured in order to facilitate a reliable determination of the truth and to provide fundamental fairness.
 Procedures can be very informal in cases where suspension, expulsion, or dismissal is not a probable penalty; more procedural formality should be observed in serious disciplinary cases.
 In all situations, fairness requires that students be informed of the nature of the charges and be given a fair opportunity to respond to them.

-Anyone may report a perceived violation of the Code of Conduct by contacting the Assistant Dean for Student Life at 310.506.7695.
+Anyone may report a perceived violation of the Code of Conduct by contacting the Dean of Students at 310.506.7695.
 Normally, the person reporting the violation will be asked to submit a written report.
 The report should be a brief written statement citing the section of the Code of Conduct allegedly violated and providing a summary of the facts deemed to constitute a violation.
 Reports should be submitted as soon as possible after the event takes place.
 The School of Law reserves the right to take action against an individual for violating the Code of Conduct regardless of how much time has passed since the incident.

 Anonymous reports may be made on the Anonymous Crime Tips Hotline by calling voice mail at 310.506.7634.
 Students living in the residence halls may also notify the resident advisor.
 For any campus emergency, call 911, and then dial 310.506.4441.